odinuv/web/slides/database-tech/slides.md

 )
 {% endhighlight %}

-- When the row with `id_location=11` is deleted from `location` table, the value in the `person.id_location` table is set to NULL.
+- When the row with `id_location=11` is deleted from the `location` table, the value in the `person.id_location` table is set to NULL.
-- If a person looses their address, we don't want to kill them.
+- If a person looses her address, we don't want to kill her.
 </section>

 <section markdown='1'>
 ## Deleting Records
-- Deleting records from database is uneasy task:
+- Deleting records from the database is an uneasy task:
-    - use `SET NULL` where link can be lost,
+    - use `SET NULL` where a link can be lost,
     - use `CASCADE` where related records can be lost,
     - use `RESTRICT` in all other cases.
 - Can you delete a user from information system?
-    - What about the history of operations?
+    - What about the history of his operations?
     - Disabling is a better option.
-    - What if you need to create someone with same login / email?
+    - What if you need to create someone with the same login / email?
 - What if the requirement is that someone must always be responsible for an item?
 </section>

 <section markdown='1'>
 ## Database Portability
 - The above (and below) differences make portability problematic.
-- Making and application portable between multiple database system is rarely wanted and inefficient.
+- Making an application portable between multiple database systems is rarely wanted and usually inefficient.
 - The goal of universal interfaces is mostly to ease programming.
 - The biggest problems are not syntactic differences in SQL, but different approaches:
-    - What may perform fine on one server can lead to extreme HW requirements on another.
+    - What may perform fine on one server can lead to extreme HW requirements on another one.
     - Same queries lead to different **execution plans**.
 </section>